 30 Jul Mount Fuji views driving trip

-Day 6 provided us with lots of stunning Mount Fuji views.
-When planning this part of our trip we were aware that we had a low chance of seeing the iconic mountain at all, so we were so happy to wake up to such a clear day.
-We ate our breakfast in the hotel room, overlooking the lake and the magnificent Fuji San.
+Day six provided us with lots of stunning Mount Fuji views.
+We were aware, when planning this trip, that we had a low chance of seeing the iconic mountain at all.
+It was fantastic to wake up to such a clear day.
+Read the first part of our Mount Fuji drive here.

-Kachi Kachi ropeway
+Kachi Kachi Ropeway

-It was a short drive from the hotel to the Kachi Kachi ropeway.
+It was a short drive from the hotel to the Kachi Kachi Ropeway.
 We were directed into a parking lot across the road from the ropeway entrance.
 We paid for a round trip and stood in line for a cable car.
 The cable cars make their way up Mt.Tenjo to an observation deck.
-On the way up we were looking down on the lake and the Kawaguchiko area.
+On the way up you get a fantastic view of the lake and the Kawaguchiko area.

 Driving around Mount Fuji

 We bought some drinks from the vending machine before going back to the car.
 After a snack, Fletcher fell asleep while we were driving.
 We had one of the five lakes left to see, Motosuko, which features on the 1000 yen note.
-As Fletcher was sleeping, we just pulled over to take in the view of Mt.
-Fuji from the attractive blue lake.
-It was such a lovely day, we enjoyed driving and seeing Mt.
-Fuji together with different scenery along the way.
-Read our guide on renting a car and driving in Japan.
+We just pulled over as Fletcher was sleeping and viewed Mount Fuji from the vibrant blue lake.
+It was such a lovely day.
+We enjoyed driving and being able to see Mount Fuji and the different scenery along the way.

 Shizuoka to Tokyo

 It was about an hours drive to Shizuoka, where we had to return the car.
 We didn’t bother getting fuel as last time the fee for returning un-filled was very reasonable.
 It was more expensive this time though, so we probably should have filled it ourselves.
 It would have been much easier to get to a fuel station in Shizuoka than it would have been in Nagoya.
-With the car returned, we then walked to Shizuoka station and took a shinkansen to Shinagawa station, then the yamanote line to Yoyogi station where we had booked an airbnb apartment nearby.
+With the car returned, we then walked to Shizuoka station and took a shinkansen to Shinagawa station, then the Yamanote line to Yoyogi station where we had booked an Airbnb apartment nearby.